ASO A/B Testing

 |---|---|---|---|

-| Store funnel benchmarks | Search discovery, search-result CTR, product page views, and page-to-install conversion. | Published ASO benchmarks cite around 65% of iOS discovery from App Store search, around 58% of Google Play discovery from search, roughly 6% to 12% search-impression-to-product-page CTR, around 33.4% iOS page-view-to-install conversion, and around 27.7% on Android. | Test the app name, subtitle, icon, and visible screenshot preview.
+| Digital Applied and Adapty | Search discovery, search-result CTR, product page views, and page-to-install conversion. | Digital Applied cites around 65% of iOS discovery from App Store search, around 58% of Google Play discovery from search, around 33.4% iOS tap-through-to-install, and around 27.7% on Google Play.
+Adapty lists roughly 6% to 12% impression-to-product-page CTR from search results. | Test the app name, subtitle, icon, and visible screenshot preview.
 Users need a reason to tap before they ever reach the full product page. |

 | Category conversion benchmarks | App Store product page conversion by category. | Adapty reports an overall App Store conversion benchmark around 25%, with category examples around 79.8% for Weather, 115% for Navigation, 60.8% for Photo and Video, 26.4% for Shopping, and 13.1% for Social Networking. | Judge ASO test impact against your category baseline.
-A useful lift in Social Networking will not look like a Weather or Navigation benchmark, and category figures above 100% should be treated as benchmark context rather than simple one-view-to-one-install probability. |
+A useful lift in Social Networking will not look like a Weather, Navigation, or Photo and Video benchmark. |

 | SplitMetrics, Angry Birds 2 / Rovio | Screenshots, captions, icon, portrait and landscape asset combinations. | Best combination delivered +13% conversion, estimated as about 2.5M additional installs in the first post-release week. | Test the first screenshot hook, caption angle, asset orientation, and screenshot order before smaller visual tweaks. |